Addiction Counseling (Certificate T0658)

 Certificate T0658

-In this program the student integrates theory and practical experience in developing skills necessary to work with persons with addiction disorders, their families, and employers.
-The curriculum is designed to meet the credentialing requirements of the California Association of Alcohol/Drug Educators and the California Consortium of Addiction Programs and Professionals.
+In this program, the student integrates theory and practical experience in developing skills necessary to work with persons with addiction disorders, their families, and employers.
+The curriculum is designed to meet the credentialing requirements of the California Association of Alcohol/Drug Educators.
 Students who complete this option qualify for employment in a variety of addiction treatment settings.

 Required Courses